-The pork tenderloin is quite neutral in taste, so it is with the sauce or side dish that the wine should be served!
+The pork tenderloin is rather neutral in taste, so it is with the sauce or accompaniment that the wine should be served!

-The natural pork filet-mignon is tender and fine, its taste is light, so the wine that accompanies it will also be light and not too present in the mouth.
-However, it needs enough fruit to match the meat with its aromas.
-Red wines such as Sancerre, Saumur for the Loire and Premières-Côtes de Bordeaux for the Bordeaux vineyard will then be recommended.
+The plain pork tenderloin is tender and fine, its taste is light, so the wine that accompanies it will be as light and not too present in the mouth.
+That said, it needs enough fruitiness to accompany the meat with its aromas.
+Red wines such as Sancerre, Saumur for the Loire and Premières-Côtes de Bordeaux for the Bordeaux vineyards are recommended.

-With the traditional fruit filet mignon, the acidity of the cooked fruit should be balanced by a powerful and generous wine.
-Those from the south of France, such as Madiran in the southwest, Pessac-Léognan in Bordeaux or Saint-Jospeh in the Rhône Valley, will bring welcome red fruit notes.
+With the traditional fruit filet mignon, the acidity of the cooked fruit must be balanced by a powerful and generous wine.
+Those from the South of France, such as Madiran in the South-West, Pessac-Léognan in Bordeaux or Saint-Joseph in the Rhone Valley will bring welcome notes of red fruits.

-If you have planned a pork filet mignon with mustard, you should accompany the melting side of the sauce and dish with aromatic wines but not too tannic, so as not to take the mouth away!
-The Cornas appellation in the Rhône Valley corresponds, the wines of Morey-Saint-Denis in Burgundy or Sancerre in the Loire will also be perfect.
-The whites of the Côtes-de-Provence, in Provence are also adapted.
+If you have planned a pork filet mignon with mustard, you will have to accompany the melting side of the sauce and the dish with aromatic but not too tannic wines, so as not to carry away the mouth!
+The appellation Cornas in the Rhone Valley corresponds, the wines of Morey-Saint-Denis in Burgundy or Sancerre in the Loire will also be perfect.
+The whites from the Côtes-de-Provence, in Provence are also adapted.

-Finally, if you eat filet mignon with mushrooms, white wine is the most recommended, indeed both dishes are delicate, white Burgundy such as Rully and Meursault or Condrieu in the Rhône Valley are fatty, fruity wines that will perfectly accompany your pork filet mignon with mushrooms!
+Finally if you eat filet mignon with mushrooms, white wine is the most recommended, indeed both dishes are delicate, white Burgundies like Rully and Meursault or Condrieu in the Rhone Valley are fat, fruity wines that will go wonderfully with your pork filet mignon with mushrooms!

-The filet-mignon, the tenderest part of the pork, with a delicate taste, not too pronounced... and which can be cooked with just about anything !
-This part of choice can be cooked in sauce, with mustard, with fruit, with various garnishes...
-It is not the meat that poses a problem but the side dishes...
-We will try to bring you as many elements as possible so that, whatever the recipe, you are always ready to draw the right bottle!
+The Filet-mignon, the tenderest part of the pork, with a delicate taste, not too pronounced... and which can be cooked with just about anything !
+This choice part can be cooked in sauce, with mustard, with fruits, with various toppings...
+It is not the meat that is the problem but the accompaniments...
+We will try here to bring you as many elements as possible so that, whatever the recipe, you are always ready to draw the right bottle!